open-pioneer/trails-core-packages/src/packages/test-utils/README.md

 # @open-pioneer/test-utils

-This package contains test utilities that make it easier to test parts of a pioneer application.
+This package contains test utilities that make it easier to test parts of an open pioneer trails application.

 ## Web Component utilities